How to Apply

 • Admission Events

-College Prep hosts a variety of admissions events throughout the fall for prospective students and parents to get to know our community.
-Registration for events is conducted through our admission portal.
-Advanced registration is required for all events.
+College Prep hosts a variety of admissions events for prospective students and parents to get to know our community.
+All events except for office hours require advance registration via the admission portal.
+We encourage you to attend any events that are of interest.
+We do not expect families to attend all events.

-• Public and Parochial School Information & Panel
+• Public and Parochial School Information and Panel

 • Student Panel

-From within the portal, there are family forms that will help us get to know your child and your family:
+From within the portal, the following family forms help us get to know your child and your family:

 • Student Activities and Interests Form (common Bay Area form)